AlanKrajina/JS-learn/DataStructures.md

 A queue is similar to a stack in structure and methods, however the paradigm is different.

+Programmatically, Queues are just arrays with two primary operations: `unshift` and `pop`.

 Queues use the “first-in-first-out” or “FIFO” method.
 This can be thought of like a queue, or line, of people waiting to buy movie tickets.

 The person who’s been waiting the longest in line gets served before the person who just joined.